Exam complaints

 Complaints against legal issues can be referred to The Danish Agency for Higher Education and Science.
 Legal issues can be e.g. non-compliance with the educational rules that apply to the education and whether other legislation (e.g. the Public Administration Act) and the general principles of administrative law have been complied with.
 The deadline for submission of an appeal is two weeks from the day the decision is announced to the student.
 The appeal must be submitted to the Office for Study Programmes and Student Affairs via studenterklager@dtu.dk.
 In the appeal, the case number from the exam complaint in the Exam Complaint System must appear.

-When DTU receives an appeal about a decision, a reassessment of the decision is made based on the information the student has provided in the appeal.
-In this connection, In this connection, DTU may decide to reopen the case if the appeal contains information that is of significant importance to the case, or if significant case-handling errors have occurred in the original processing of the case.
+When DTU receives an appeal about a decision, the decision is reassessed based on the information the student provided in the appeal.
+In this connection, DTU may decide to reopen the case if the appeal contains information that is of significant importance to the case or if significant case-handling errors have occurred in the original processing of the case.

 Errors and deficiencies in exams

-If the student's exam complaint contains significant complaints which do not relate to the errors and deficiencies that have occurred during the exam, the Office will also make a decision regarding these complaints.
+If the student's exam complaint contains significant complaints that do not relate to the errors and deficiencies that occurred during the exam, the Office will also decide regarding these complaints.

 In the event of errors or deficiencies of a particularly serious nature, or where it must be considered the most correct way to remedy the error or deficiency, the Office may cancel the exam and arrange for an extraordinary new exam.

-In the event of other significant errors and omissions, the Office may offer an extraordinary new exam to the student.
+In the event of other significant errors and omissions, the Office may offer the student an extraordinary new exam.
 The offer must be given to all students whose exam suffers from the error or deficiency in question.
 A student may choose to retain the original assessment, even if they have participated in the extraordinary re-exam.